Put a membership on hold

 Jane is a member of your organization since January 1st and her membership expires on December 31st.
 Because of her personal situation, she asking to put her membership on hold for the next 2 months afterwhich she would want it to resume normally and extend her membership to 2 more months.
 Here is how you would proceed in CiviCRM to handle that request:

-"Override until selected date" is a great addition to the original "Override" setting, to manage specific membership arrangement with your members: this will help avoid having memberships with an overriden status that we have forgotten about.
+"Override until selected date" is a great addition to the original "Override" setting to manage specific membership arrangement with your members and avoid having memberships with an overriden status for ever.

-And remember you can search for memberships which have the status overriden by using the "Membership Status Is Overriden?" check box in the Membership Search screen.
+If you'd like to search for memberships which have the status overriden you just need to set the "Membership Status Is Overriden?" check box to Yes in the Membership Search screen.